codebje/fpga20/README.md

 The current SPI master code is not in a separate module.
 There's a lot of intimate sharing of knowledge between the SPI pathways and the Z180 bus pathways.
 It would be possible to separate these out, but doing so would require a ton of boilerplate to wire stuff back up together - or extra wait states.
 Since it's so ridiculously simple, I've chosen to just leave it in the main module.

 Adding the warmboot control in exposed that the test harness doesn't like `SB_WARMBOOT`, unsurprisingly.
 Splitting out a toplevel to wire up FPGA pins to internal signals resolves this, and invites more work to move the tristate logic out to the toplevel too.
 This simplifies the test harness.

+### 10/10/2020 Change the `o_data_en` signal

+One of the slowest portions of the logic at present is testing whether the read register should be active or not.
+This is because a set of port values are tested - 0100, 0101, and 0104.
+It's also potentially got metastability problems - the `io_read` register value is stabilised but the address lines are not. `io_read` may remain asserted up to 20ns after the CPU has de-asserted `/IORQ` and `/RD`, but the address line are only guaranteed to hold their values for 5ns.
+It's not terribly critical if it's indeterminate whether the FPGA continues to assert data for half a clock cycle or not, but it is critical if the FPGA decides it needs to assert data during some other peripheral's I/O read because the address lines change in the 15ns of uncertainty, while the other peripheral is also asserting data.

+### 10/10/2020 Change the `waitstate` signal

+`/WR` falls after the rising edge of T2 - up to 25ns after.
+However, `/WAIT` needs to be set before the rising edge of the following Tw for the '1g175 to pass it through to the CPU for the falling edge of Tw.
+The current approach is to set `/WAIT` using a synchronised rising edge of `PHI`.
+This must use T2 to be set in time for Tw, but this edge is detected after 10 to 20ns.
+A first pass fix can catch a `/WR` fall that stabilises in the same 100MHz clock edge as T2's rise, but a redesign is required.

+Using `always @(posedge PHI)` is too late - `/WR` will not fall until some time between the rise of T2 and 25ns after that, so the next positive edge is Tw. `/WAIT` must be set by then for the '1g175 to clock it in.